rackerlabs/support-how-to/content/how-to/cloud-servers/cloud-feeds-faq/index.md

 | Cloud Queues                   | /queues/events     | Bandwidth Usage, System Usage                       |
 | Cloud Servers.                 | /servers/events    | Bandwidth Usage, Server Usage, System Status Events |

-We store event notifications are stored for up to three days so they can be retrieved when convenient and publish them in XML format.
+We store event notifications for up to three days so they can be retrieved when convenient and publish them in XML format.
 At this time, most events are related to usage, with few system and security events.
-{{</accordion>}}
-{{<accordion title="What features will be available in the future?" col="in" href="accordion5">}}

-We plan to provide the following features in future releases:

--   Additional feeds and event types
--   Archiving
--   Support for JSON-formatted event notifications
--   Support for CADF-formatted event notifications
--   Daily usage summary for usage-related events
--   Feed aggregation across data centers
--   Near real-time latency
 {{</accordion>}}
 {{<accordion title="Where is Cloud Feeds available?" col="in" href="accordion6">}}